omise/omise-woocommerce/README.md

 ## Security Warning

-**Do NOT use versions less than 4.8 as they are outdated and have security vulnerabilities.**
+**Do NOT use any version less than 4.8 as they are outdated and have security vulnerabilities.**